MachinesAreUs/bank_ocr/README.md

 ## Running

-The whole thing can be run fro iex.
+The whole thing can be run from iex.
 For example:

 ```elixir
 iex(1)> BankOCR.process("./data/accounts.txt")